VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 ---
 #### Automatic Schema Management and Evolution
 Marten can manage your database schema for you.
-Based on your C\# classes, **it can automatically** (it can be disabled for prod if org want to handle migrations manually) ** creates / updates the necessary tables regularly, functions, and indexes on the fly** *(at the same it gives you control over Data Annotations like we had in Entity Framework to change some properties like changing name of Identity column)*.
+Based on your C# classes, it can **automatically**  (*can be disabled for prod via conf*) create / update the necessary tables regularly, functions, and indexes on the fly.
+At the same it gives you control via Attributes (Data Annotations) like we had in Entity Framework to change some properties like changing name of Identity column.
 As your classes evolve (e.g. you add a new field/property), Marten can automatically update the database schema to reflect those changes.
-In addition to that Marten also records the object version number to ensure that the object past state references remain consistent and backwards compatability is maintained.
+In addition to that Marten also records the object version number to ensure that the object past state references remain consistent and backwards compatability is maintained. *Note:* Automatic Schema changes can be disabled on prod if business intend to use database migrations to update schema.
 Ref: [https://jeremydmiller.com/2024/08/29/why-and-how-marten-is-a-great-document-database](https://jeremydmiller.com/2024/08/29/why-and-how-marten-is-a-great-document-database)

 **Advantage**: This dramatically speeds up development and simplifies migrations.
 With Dapper, schema management is entirely manual.
 You must write and maintain all the Data Definition Language (DDL) scripts (CREATE TABLE, ALTER TABLE, etc.) yourself.